Tinis/TOM/README.md

 - changing keybinds: *all variables under //KEYS*
 - changing the startup state (will change how the program starts): START_UP_STATE

+Btw, this game does have some sound.
+Play with volume on :)

 ENJOY!